-- Future Leaders Scheme (FLS): this accelerated development schemes is for civil servants who have the potential to reach the highest levels of the Civil It is designed for those at Grades 6 and 7.
+- Future Leaders Scheme (FLS): this accelerated development scheme is for civil servants who have the potential to reach the highest levels of the Civil Service.
+It is designed for those at Grades 6 and 7.

 - DELTA: Disability Empowers Leadership Talent (DELTA) is an optional and bespoke programme aimed at supporting the development of participants with disabilities and/or long-term health conditions.

-- Senior Leaders Scheme (SLS): this accelerated development schemes is for civil servants who have the potential to reach the highest levels of the Civil Service.
+- Senior Leaders Scheme (SLS): this accelerated development scheme is for civil servants who have the potential to reach the highest levels of the Civil Service.
 It is designed for Deputy Directors (SCS1).